rmarable/ParallelClusterMaker/INSTALL.md

 $ pip install requirements.pcluster_jumphost.txt.
 ```

-Build the jumphost using the "make-pcluster-jumphost.py" script, substituting
+Build the jumphost using the "JumphostMaker/make-pcluster-jumphost.py" script,
-appropriate values for your use case:
+substituting appropriate values for your specific use case:

 ```
 $ ./make-pcluster-jumphost.py -A us-east-2c -N jumphost20190420 -O rmarable -E rodney.marable@gmail.com
 ```

+The jumphost installation will take approximately five (5) minutes to finish.
-When the jumphost becomes available, login and change to the ClusterMaker
+When it becomes available, login and 'cd' to the ClusterMaker source code
-source code directory:
+directory:

 ```
 $ ./access_jumphost -N jumphost20190420